 The same principle applies to exercise.
 Sometimes, pushing yourself harder will get you to where you want to be, other times your body might simply need time to recover with a lower intensity alternative, like a walk outside.

 8. Moderation is key

 It’s important to know your limits — whether it’s with exercise or food.

 Listening to your body will help you become aware of when you need more and when you need to stop!

 When you use the principle of moderation, you can enjoy treats, Netflix days, and exercise in a healthy, sustainable way.
 Most importantly, you won’t miss out on any of the things you love!

 It’s okay to vary your workout based on how you feel.
 Feeling great?
 Take the opportunity to smash out a new personal best!
 Feeling low on energy?
 Do your workout, but make it an easier day.

-Altering the intensity of the workout based on how you feel is a form of ‘autoregulation’.
-It takes practice, but it will help you to stay on track and avoid burnout.
-Over time, as you learn to listen more to your body, you’ll find that you can make smarter decisions and improve your overall wellbeing.
+Changing the intensity of the workout based on how you feel is a form of “autoregulation”.
+It takes practise, but it will help you to stay on track and avoid burnout.
+Over time, as you learn to listen more to your body, you’ll find that you can make better-informed decisions and improve your overall wellbeing.

 Listening to your body is a key part of a healthy lifestyle

 Being healthy is all about balance, and to live a balanced lifestyle it helps to be in tune with your body and listen to what it needs.
 You’ll feel happier when you give some of these tips a go and give your body the exercise, nutrition and rest that it deserves!